 Generate shellcode with the following command, keeping in mind that we need to exclude the identified bad characters if there is any.

-Start netcat listener on port 443 and fire-up the exploit, we should get a reverse shell back from our victim machine.
+Before firting the exploit, start netcat listener on port 443. we should get a reverse shell back from our victim machine.

 That’s it for Part 1 of this series.
 I hope you enjoyed this initial intro to exploit development.
 Until next time, happy hacking.